bengler/brow/README.md

     brow status

 Now you have a .brow folder in your home directory which you can use to mount your rack services.
-Symlink your pebbles in .brow/pebbles and your applications in .brow/apps.
-Then do:
+Symlink all your pebbles and apps somewhere inside ~/.brow and then do this to configure and launch everything:

     brow up

 To launch everyting.
 This will launch a unicorn server for every app and pebble and configure the apps to run with all pebbles proxied in via nginx.
-Each app will be availible like this:
+Each app will be available like this:

     http://yourapp.dev